-Report Type Description and link Device Detail Provides reports based on Windows or, Mac details.
-See Endpoint Details & Actions .
+Report Type Description and link Device Detail Provides reports based on Windows, Mac, iOS, and Android device details.
+See Endpoint Details & Actions.
 Shield Detail Customize a report of an endpoint's policies, recovery keys, or details.
 See Shield Detail .
 Notifications Customize a report of news, alerts, and events or email notifications.
-See Notifications.
+See Notifications .
 Log Analyzer Customize a report of policy modifications or logs based on message priority level, date and time periods, and occurrences of usernames and hosts.
 See Log Analyzer .
-ATP Event Provides reports of events for the entire enterprise based on information available in the Dell Server.
+Audit Event Provides reports on the audit trail of file activity for Windows, Mac, mobile devices, and the web client.
+Data Guardian and Audit Events Get Started with Data Guardian Audit Events ATP Event Provides reports of events for the entire enterprise based on information available in the Dell Server.
 See Advanced Threat Events tab filters .
 EMS Event Provides data about events that occur when removable media is used.
 BitLocker Manager Customize a report to see if BitLocker is enabled and to view details.
-See Manager Detail (Windows only) .
+See Manager Detail (Windows only).
 Windows Encryption Failures Provides a report on files that were not encrypted on a Windows Encryption client.
-See Endpoint Details & Actions .
-Windows Shield User Encryption Stat us For Windows, provides a report more focused on the user and a device, for example if one device has multiple users.
+See Endpoints and Endpoint Details & Actions.
+Windows Shield User Encryption Status For Windows, provides a report more focused on the user and a device, for example if one device has multiple users.
 See Protected Status .